iaintshine/resume/resume.md

 Completed studies at Computer Engineering majoring in Information System with a very good result.

-* Diploma thesis title: “Cross – platform system abstraction layer and 3d game engine for developing advanced 3d games for mobile platforms”.*
+Diploma thesis title: “Cross – platform system abstraction layer and 3d game engine for developing advanced 3d games for mobile platforms”.*

 Teaching
 --------

 Periodically through studies being speaker at ‘KOD’ scientific group.
-I gave lecture at University of Technology in Rzeszo w about mobile development and 3D games programming.
+I gave lecture at University of Technology in Rzeszów about mobile development and 3D games programming.

 Human Languages